 13.2.10 Record Keeping.
 QA form 17W must be used to document Shipboard Weight Handling Equipment weight testing.
 The Weight Handling Test Inspector must sign the Quality Assurance blocks of QA form 17W.
 The signed QA form 17W or a copy must be provided to the activity who maintains the Shipboard Weight Handling Equipment in all cases.
 QA form 17W must be retained by the end user or maintaining activity until superseded by successive testing for each piece of Shipboard Weight Handling Equipment.
 QA form 17W used to document Shipboard Weight Handling Equipment.
-QA form 17W used to document Shipboard Weight Handling Equipment with the Controlled Work Package as prescribed by Volume V of this manual.
+Our provided to the activity who maintains activity until superseded by successive testing for each piece of Shipboard Weight Handling Equipment.
+QA form 17W used to document Shipboard Weight Handling Equipment testing in a Controlled Work Package will be retained with the Controlled Work Package as prescribed by Volume V of this manual.